i-yam/humain/README.md

 -------------------------------

 The workshop is a full-day event that will feature
-* Keynote speeches by two leaders in AI, robotics, and human-centric disciplines, one keynote will be given by [Dr. Alexei Grinbaum](https://irfu.cea.fr/en/Pisp/alexei.grinbaum/), Centre de recherche CEA Paris-Saclay,
+* Keynote speeches by two leaders in AI, robotics, and human-centric disciplines, by [Prof. Dr. Barbara Bruno](https://sarai.iar.kit.edu/21_58.php), Karlsruhe Institute of Technology, and by [Dr. Alexei Grinbaum](https://irfu.cea.fr/en/Pisp/alexei.grinbaum/), Centre de recherche CEA Paris-Saclay.
 * A panel discussion on interdisciplinary collaborations and possible future directions for human-machine interaction,
 * Paper presentations with peer feedback sessions,
 * Interactive breakout groups focused on specific themes or challenges.